ignite/cli/docs/guide/nameservice/03-types.md

 ## Add The Whois Type

-Use `starport scaffold map` command to scaffold the `whois` type and the code for creating, reading, updating, and deleting (CRUD) information about names.
-The first argument is the name of the type being created (`whois`), the rest is list of fields.
-By default, generic CRUD messages are scaffolded, but since you've already created messages specifically for this blockchain, skip messages with a `--no-message` flag.
+Use the `starport scaffold map` command to scaffold the `whois` type and the code for creating, reading, updating, and deleting (CRUD) information about names.
+The first argument is the name of the type being created (`whois`) followed by a list of fields.
+By default, generic CRUD messages are scaffolded, but since you've already created messages specifically for this blockchain, skip message creation with a `--no-message` flag.

 ```bash
 starport scaffold map whois name value price --no-message